-The role of financial services and financial deepening in economic growth and development dates back to the work of Schumpeter (1912), McKinnon and Shaw (1973) amongst others.
-The financial repression argument presented by McKinnon and Shaw seeks to explain how the restriction of banks' activities, interest rates, reserve requirements and direction of credit all undermines growth, thereby resulting into recession and if not effectively contained, eventually into depression.
+The role of financial sector and financial services on economic growth and development dates back to the work of Schumpeter (1912), McKinnon and Shaw (1973) amongst others.
+The financial repression argument presented by McKinnon and Shaw seeks to explain how the restriction of banks' activities, interest rates, reserve requirements and direction of credit all undermines economic growth.

 Financial liberalization, therefore, seeks to reverse financial repression and support economic growth and development.
-Furthermore, in a perfect world characterized by an Arrow-Debreu economy, there is no role for the financial services sector and intermediation and transactions cost are absent making the role making of financial intermediation irrelevant.
+Furthermore, in a perfect world characterized by an Arrow-Debreu economy, there is no role for the financial services sector and intermediation and transactions cost are absent making the role of financial intermediation irrelevant.

 The Nigerian financial system can be broadly divided into two sub-sectors namely the informal and the formal sectors.
-While the informal sectors comprising of the local money lenders, the thrifts, savings association are poorly developed, limited in reach and not integrated into the formal financial system, the formal financial system on the other hand can be sub divided into capital and money market institutions made up of the banks and non-banks financial institutions.
-The financial system comprises of the central bank, commercial bank, mortgage banks, mutual funds, brokerage houses, discount houses, stock exchange amongst others.
-These institutions trade in currencies, bonds, stocks and in the process mobilise funds from the surplus savers to the deficit spenders.
+While the informal sectors comprising of the local money lenders, the thrifts and savings association are poorly developed, limited in reach and not integrated into the formal financial system, the formal financial system on the other hand can be sub divided into capital and money market institutions made up of the banks and non-banks financial institutions.
+The financial system comprises of the central bank, money deposit banks, mortgage banks, mutual funds, brokerage houses, discount houses, stock exchange amongst others.
+These institutions trade in currencies, bonds, stocks and in the process mobilise funds from the surplus spending units (surplus savers) to the deficit spending units (deficit spenders).